vladyxd/enable-copilot/README.md

  - If you are NOT in the insider program, join it and select "Release Preview" (Initially set for Dev Channel)
 3. Go to Time & Language and set your Region to the United States.
 4. Finally, you need to modify the registry in order to bypass the checks.
- - You can either go yourself to  `"Computer\HKEY_CURRENT_USER\Software\Microsoft\Windows\Shell\Copilot\BingChat"` and set `IsEligible` value to 1, or run the `_enable.copilot.bat` script I provided.
+ - You can either go yourself to  `"Computer\HKEY_CURRENT_USER\Software\Microsoft\Windows\Shell\Copilot\BingChat"` and set `IsUserEligible` value to 1, or run the `_enable.copilot.bat` script I provided.

 5. Lastly, go to Settins -> Personalization -> Taskbar and you should see it.
 Let me know if it doesn't.

 # Notes
-For some reasons, I noticed that after rebooting the system, the `IsEligible` is set back to 0, causing the Copilot to disable.
+For some reasons, I noticed that after rebooting the system, the `IsUserEligible` is set back to 0, causing the Copilot to disable.
 To do this you can make the script run on startup.

 # Thanks!
 If I helped you, don't forget to star this repo, for others to see it as well.